EdgarC97/Back-LinkUP/README.md

 > [!NOTE]
 > The API is designed with scalability in mind, utilizing PostgreSQL for data storage and incorporating performance optimizations like caching and asynchronous programming.

-This WebAPI serves as the backbone for the Riwi LinKUp platform, facilitating professional networking, skill matching, and project allocation in the tech industry.

 # Technical Overview